zaker1998/ProcessMiningVisualization_SS25_Dussaliyev_/docs/algorithms/inductive_miner.md

   - Your log is relatively clean and well-structured
   - You want to preserve all behavior in the log
   - Model complexity is not a major concern
+  - You have fewer than 20 unique activities

+- **Use Inductive Mining Directly-Follows (IMd) when:** ⭐ **Recommended first choice for noisy logs**
+  - Your log contains noise or infrequent edges
+  - You want a simple, easy-to-configure approach
+  - The standard algorithm produces overly complex models
+  - You need predictable results with minimal parameter tuning
+  - You're new to process mining and want clear guidance

 - **Use Inductive Mining Infrequent when:**
-  - Your log contains noise or infrequent exceptional behavior
-  - You want to focus on the main process flow
-  - You need compatibility with PM4Py results
+  - You need more advanced noise filtering than IMd provides

-- **Use Inductive Mining Approximate when:**
-  - Your log is very complex with many activities
+  - Your log has complex noise patterns requiring adaptive validation
-  - The standard algorithm produces overly complicated models
-  - You prefer simpler, more understandable models
-  - You can accept some loss of detail for clarity
+  - IMd doesn't filter enough noise
+  - You need sophisticated noise handling capabilities

 ### Parameter Guidelines